themartiancompany/.github/profile/README.md

 Some define it an app layer.

 Runs on mobile devices, on desktop and portable computers.

+# DogeOS

+Extension (so actually a subset) of Life with a specific focus on attempting to tackle certain concrete real world plaguing issues.

 Regular development livestreams are published on [X](https://x.com/truocolo) and on the uncensorable